Evelyn Brooks Higginbotham: Honors and recognition

 Higginbotham has won numerous awards throughout the years for her books, publications and research.
-In 1994 she received the Scholar's Medal of the University of Rochester.
-In 2000 she was awarded the YWCA of Boston's Women of Achievement Award.
-In 2003 Harvard University chose Higginbotham to be a Walter Channing Fellow in recognition of her achievements in history.
+In 1994, she received the Scholar's Medal of the University of Rochester.
+In 2000, she was awarded the YWCA of Boston's Women of Achievement Award.
+In 2003, Harvard University chose Higginbotham to be a Walter Channing Fellow in recognition of her achievements in history.
 In March 2005, Higginbotham was included in AOL Black Voice's "Top 10 Black Women in Higher Education."
 Higginbotham received several awards in 2008.
-In April 2008 she was honored by Unity First for preserving African-American History.
-In August 2008 she was awarded the Legend Award by Urban League and in October 2008 she was awarded the Carter G. Woodson Scholars Medallion by the Association for the Study of African American Life and History.
-She was also inducted into the American Philosophical Society for promoting useful knowledge in 2010.
-Higginbotham was awarded an Honorary Doctorate of Humane Letters degree from Howard University in 2011.
-In 2012 she was honored with the Living Legacy award by the Association for the Study of African American Life and History (ASAALH) and was also awarded the Joan Kelly Memorial Prize in Women's History from the American Historical Association and the Letitia Woods Brown Memorial Award from the Association of Black Women Historians.
+In April 2008, she was honored by Unity First for preserving African-American History.
+In August 2008, she was awarded the Legend Award by Urban League and in October 2008 she was awarded the Carter G. Woodson Scholars Medallion by the Association for the Study of African American Life and History.

+In 2010, Higginbotham was inducted into the American Philosophical Society for promoting useful knowledge.
+She was awarded an Honorary Doctorate of Humane Letters degree from Howard University in 2011.
+In 2012, she was honored with the Living Legacy award by the Association for the Study of African American Life and History (ASAALH) and was also awarded the Joan Kelly Memorial Prize in Women's History from the American Historical Association and the Letitia Woods Brown Memorial Award from the Association of Black Women Historians.

-In May 2012 Higginbotham received the Star Family Prize for Excellence in Advising for her guidance and mentorship of a Harvard undergraduate.
+In May 2012, Higginbotham received the Star Family Prize for Excellence in Advising for her guidance and mentorship of a Harvard undergraduate.
 Heidelberg University awarded her the James W.C.
 Pennington Award in July 2013 for her contributions to African American Religious History.
 She received an Honorary Doctorate from the University of Wisconsin-Milwaukee in 2014.
-During the academic year 2013–14 she was the John Hope Franklin Fellow at the National Humanities Venter in Research Triangle Park, North Carolina.
+During the academic year 2013–14, she was the John Hope Franklin Fellow at the National Humanities Venter in Research Triangle Park, North Carolina.
 In March 2015, Higginbotham was named one of the "Top 25 Women in Higher Education" by Diverse Magazine.

 The most notable award Higginbotham has received was the 2014 National Humanities Medal, which was presented to her by President Barack Obama at the White House for "illuminating the African American journey."